 These questions exceed any single design studio.
 What we make are sincere attempts: clothes for men that feel intelligent and desirable, and that shift something real for the people who make them.

-Divine Geometry draws from the Islamic decorative tradition, where geometry becomes a language of proportion, repetition, and control.
-In stone, tile, paper, and textile, it endures through the work of the hand.
+NO.1: Divine Geometry draws from syncretic decorative traditions, where geometry becomes a language of proportion, repetition, and control.
+It is carried by the hand, taking form in stone, tile, manuscript, and cloth.

-The collection is shaped by extensive study across centuries and continents, spanning the Alhambra in Spain, Iznik pottery in Turkey, and Berber pattern-work in North Africa.
+The collection is shaped by extensive study across centuries and continents, spanning the Alhambra in Spain, Iznik pottery in Turkey, and Berber patterns in North Africa.
 These archives became our map.
-As we travelled, the inquiry widened into other disciplined grammars of repetition, including Japanese sashiko and Cambodian ikat.
+As we travelled, the inquiry widened into other disciplined systems of repetition, including Japanese sashiko and Cambodian ikat.

-These motifs were translated through a range of textiles, centred on Indian handloom weaves, and brought into modern silhouettes such as short kurtas and jackets.
-The palette stays earth-derived, each shade hand dyed to reveal a distinct house colour.
-Handwork gives the collection its line, its texture, and its depth.
-In many garments, the work exceeds 300 hours by hand, and the finish carries the record of that devotion.
+These motifs have been translated through a range of textiles centred on Indian handloom weaves, and cut into modern silhouettes such as short kurtas and jackets.
+The palette stays earth-derived, each shade hand-dyed to reveal a distinct house colour.
+Handwork gives the collection its line, texture, and depth.
+In some garments, the handwork exceeds 300 hours.
+Few things ask more of maker and of material.